A brief history of how the myth about lactic acid and massage therapy started.

 Lactic acid is an organic (carbon-based) acid found in many different natural processes.
 Like the words galaxies, the lactate ion, and lactation, its name shows its close connection to milk.
 Sour milk is where the Swedish chemist Carl Wilhelm Scheele identified it as a specific chemical compound in 1780.
 Its association with food continues to this day, where that sour taste is valued in foods ranging from yogurt to sourdough bread.

 The closely-related chemical lactate is in the fluids given to trauma patients being treated for blood loss until they can rebuild that capacity on their own.
 It also appears to be a critical component in brain development and metabolism in multiple species, including humans.

 Lactate is very important in muscle physiology because exercise causes your muscles to produce it from glucose and to use it for energy.
 But it is lactate, not lactic acid as many people still believe, it carries out that metabolic function.

-Does massage release lactic acid from muscles?
+Does massage really release toxins?

 To demonstrate the validity of the lactic acid and massage claim would take a lot of work, which is very likely to be impossible.
 The choice of what message that we want to send to the public is up to therapists.

 Where did the myth that massage can remove lactic acid from muscles start?

 The German biochemist Otto Meyerhof was awarded the Nobel Prize in Physiology and Medicine in 1922 for his work on cell physiology.
 He examined what was going on at a deeper level in cells and their use of energy.
 Although he pushed the boundaries in what had been impossible up until then and pioneered new and complex techniques to observe their actions, he got several things wrong about what those observations mean.